alin1popa/ahk-productivity-collection/README.md

 ## AutoHotKey script for fast switching between apps

 ### Usage
-1. Activate the .ahk script through AutoHotKey
+1. Install AutoHotKey and activate the .ahk script through AutoHotKey.
+Alternatively, download and run the pre-compiled .exe for 32bit/64bit architecture, which already contains the AutoHotKey interpreter.
 2. At any time press Ctrl+Win+Alt+Key (key = 0 to 9 or a to z).
 This stores current active window under Key
 3. At any time press Win+Alt+Key (key = 0 to 9 or a to z).
 This brings back into focus the window that was stored under Key
 4. To run the script on startup, paste a shortcut to the script in your startup folder (you can find it by using Win+R and typing "shell:startup", without quotation marks)